deanoamor/Json-Generator-for-NodeJs/README.md

 A project whose purpose is to create a json.file automatically and instantly.

 ## How To Use It
-1. Make sure your computer can run NodeJs.
+1. Make sure your computer can run Node.js.
 2. Open app.js
 3. You will see this code
 ```